Realistic Defocus Blur for Multiplane Computer-Generated Holography: Acknowledgement

 \section{Acknowledgement}

+The authors would like to thank reviewers for their valuable feedback.
 We would like to thank Erdem Ulusoy and G\"{u}ne\c{s} Ayd{\i}ndo\u{g}an discussions in the early phases of the project; Tim Weyrich and Makoto Yamada for dedicating GPU resources in various experimentation phases; David Walton for their feedback on the manuscript; Yuta Itoh is supported by the JST FOREST Program Grant Number JPMJPR17J2 and JSPS KAKENHI Grant Number JP20H05958 and JP21K19788.
-Hakan Urey is supported by the European Innovation Council's HORIZON-EIC-2021-TRANSITION-CHALLENGES program Grant Number 101057672.
+Hakan Urey is supported by the European Innovation Council's HORIZON-EIC-2021-TRANSITION-CHALLENGES program Grant Number 101057672 and Tübitak’s 2247-A National Lead Researchers Program, Project Number 120C145..
 Kaan Ak\c{s}it is supported by the Royal Society's RGS\textbackslash R2\textbackslash 212229 - Research Grants 2021 Round 2 in building the hardware prototype.

 \NewEmptyPage \includepdf[pages=-]{supplementary.pdf}